 Does your business use technology and data?
-Compare cyber liability insurance policies and apply for quotes.
+Receive quotes for Cyber Liability Insurance from Australian brands.

 This relatively new type of cover has been developed to protect businesses against costs that may arise as a result of their computer systems being hacked.
 If private and confidential information about clients is accessed, stolen or destroyed by hackers, businesses now have a form of protection in place to ensure their future financial security.

 Reasons why businesses need to consider cyber liability cover

 The Internet is one of the most significant inventions in our history.
 It’s had a huge impact on just about every area of modern-day life, including on how we do business.
 But as we become more reliant on the Internet and other forms of technology, businesses are being exposed to an increasing number of risks in the online environment.
 These include:

 If you are ready to speak with a consultant about different business insurance options available, simply enter your details in the form.
 Keep reading if you want to learn more about the different types of cover available.

 In today’s increasingly complex technological world, businesses are faced with more risks than ever before.
 Cyber crime is on the rise in Australia and around the world, and the potential loss that businesses can incur as a result is huge.

 A rising number of data breaches for businesses

 A newly released Australian government report revealed a rapid rise in the number of data breaches among organisations across the country.
 According to the study, data security is a serious concern for many of Australia’s largest businesses, while even small businesses expressed concern about the dangerous potential for cyber attacks.
 Over one fifth of the 255 companies that the government surveyed stated that they had been targeted by cyber criminals during 2012.

 Over one fifth of the 255 companies that the government surveyed stated that they had been targeted by cyber criminals during 2012.